 - Let your cat choose when to go outside.
 If there’s another cat in the neighbourhood that your cat doesn’t get along with, they’ll quickly learn each other’s routine.
-Your cat will know when their sworn enemy is out and about and will stay in to avoid bumping into them.
+Your cat might know when their sworn enemy is usually out and about and can choose to stay in to avoid bumping into them.
 Never force your cat outside if they’d prefer to stay in.

 - Choose a cat flap which recognises your cat’s microchip so that other cats can’t get into your house.
 This way, your cat can safely come and go as they choose without the worry of other cats coming into their home.

-- Getting your cat neutered can help as unneutered tom cats can be more aggressive.
+- Getting your cat neutered can help as unneutered tomcats can be more territorial.
 Find out more about the benefits of neutering your cat.
 If you know the owner of a cat that may be fighting with your cat, have a chat to them to check that their cat is neutered, too.
-If you keep having problems between cats, try to agree on a schedule for when each cat goes outside.

 - Check your garden is secure.
-A garden with a high fence will keep your cat in and neighbourhood cats out.
-Make sure lots to keep your cat occupied.
-A garden full for plants and bushes will give them lots to sniff at and explore.
-You can also give your cat a scratching post and some toys.
+A garden with a high fence, especially if it has a 45 degree angle at the top, will keep your cat in and neighbourhood cats out.
+If they’re restricted to your garden (or just your house) then make sure there is lots to keep your cat occupied there.
+A garden full of safe plants and bushes will give them lots to sniff at and explore.
+Spend time playing with your cat and put up some other toys to keep them occupied as well.
 Read our vets’ advice on buying toys for your cat.

 How can I stop my cats from fighting in the house?